rri/dinky/src/docs/UserGuide.md

 Everyday, you can pick tasks in your backlog to be completed, by adding them to your [agenda](/) on the start page.
 Tasks added to your agenda disappear (from your agenda, not the backlog) at the end of the day.
 You can always visit the backlog and re-add them, if you want to pick them up again.

+# Library

+You can use your personalized [library](/library) to manage information about your books, papers, articles, journals, blog posts, and other reading material.
+You can track metadata such as title, author, number of pages, number of chapters and progress towards completion.

 # Reminders

-If you go to task details by clicking on a task, you can set a reminder for the task on any future date (today inclusive).
-When you set a reminder, the task will automatically appear in your [agenda](/) on that date. *Note that you won't get any email or popup notifications.*
+If you go to the details of a task or an item in your library, you can set a reminder for it on any future date (today inclusive).
+When you set a reminder for a task or item, it will automatically appear on your [agenda](/) view on that date. *Note that you won't get any email or popup notifications.*

 # Search